Walk the same halls as notorious criminals in America’s first true penitentiary. Do the ghosts of long-suffering inmates remain?

 • Today, the prison hosts daily tours and special events, including an annual haunted house called “Terror Behind the Walls.”

-Some might consider it ironic that the world’s first true penitentiary was built not only in the Land of the Free, but in the City of Brotherly Love.
-The Gothic Revival exterior of Eastern State Penitentiary, a prison designed to reform criminals, inspired fear for over a century.
-Situated in the heart of modern Philadelphia, Pennsylvania, it stood as a reminder of what fate awaited those who ran afoul of the law.
-It is no surprise that more than a few ghosts are believed to lurk behind its thick stone walls.
+Some might find it ironic that the world’s first true penitentiary was built not only in the Land of the Free, but in the City of Brotherly Love.
+With its Gothic Revival exterior, Eastern State Penitentiary was designed to reform criminals, yet inspired fear for more than a century.
+Standing in the heart of modern Philadelphia, Pennsylvania, it served as a grim reminder of the fate awaiting those who ran afoul of the law.
+It is no surprise that more than a few ghosts are said to linger behind its thick stone walls.

-One reply on “Isolation and Agony at Eastern State Penitentiary”
+One response to “Isolation and Agony at Eastern State Penitentiary”

 What are your thoughts?